Cancer centers, hospitals still feeling effects of ongoing cancer drug shortages | KRDO

 (CNN) — Record shortages of lifesaving chemotherapy drugs mean doctors across the US are still having to ration medication, delay treatment or even cancel chemotherapy appointments for people with cancer.

-Several of these medications have been in and out of shortage for years, but this year has been particularly bad, according to experts who spoke Tuesday as part of a meeting hosted by the American Cancer Society on how to fix the problem.
+Several of these medications have been in and out of shortage for years, but this year has been particularly bad, according to experts who spoke Tuesday as part of a meeting hosted by the American Cancer Society and United States Pharmacopedia on how to fix the problem.

 “There’s absolutely a crisis here for these specific essential backbone therapies in cancer, which are delaying treatment and which clearly are affecting lives,” said Michael Kleinrock, lead research director at the IQVIA Institute for Human Data Science.
 IQVIA uses data to help with health information technology and clinical research.